phoebeobaje/wireframing/README.md

 ### - Improves Team Communication
 It serves as a communication tool among team members, clients, and stakeholders, ensuring everyone is on the same page regarding the design and functionality.

+## Real-World Scenario: Catching Usability Issues Early

+### Scenario

+A team was tasked with designing a booking interface for a hotel reservation website.
+In the initial wireframe, the calendar date picker and the "Book Now" button were placed far apart—one at the top of the page and the other near the bottom, after a long list of room details.

+During the wireframing review session, stakeholders and potential users provided feedback that the booking process felt confusing and disjointed.
+Users had to scroll up and down to complete a simple reservation, which could lead to frustration and drop-offs.

+### Resolution

+Thanks to this early feedback during the wireframing phase, the design team quickly modified the layout.
+They placed the date picker and "Book Now" button side by side within a fixed booking bar at the top of the screen, which remained visible as users scrolled.

+This change was simple to implement in the wireframe but would have required significant rework had it been caught after development.

+### Impact

+- **Improved Usability**: Users could complete bookings more quickly and intuitively.
+- **Higher Conversion Rates**: Streamlining the booking process reduced friction, leading to a noticeable increase in completed reservations.
+- **Efficient Workflow**: Developers received clear, updated wireframes and avoided rewriting layout logic or re-structuring components post-build.

+## Summary

+This scenario highlights how wireframing serves as a vital checkpoint in the design and development process.
+By identifying usability issues early, teams save time, reduce costs, and deliver a better user experience.
+Wireframes aren't just visual guides—they're problem-solving tools that help ensure the final product is intuitive, accessible, and user-friendly.